Seal4ever/Amogus16-Beta/README.md

 Workaround: Disable WiFi.

 # FAQ
 Q: I'm an end user.
-Is Fugu15 useful to me?
+Is Amogus16 useful to me?
 A: No.

 Q: My iOS version/device is not supported by Fugu15, will you add support for it?
-A: No. (I'm done with iOS 15)
+A: Yes but later .

 Q: Will you ever add support for tweak injection?
-A: No.
+A: no and no.

-Q: Do you provide official support for Fugu15?
+Q: Do you provide official support for Amogus16?
 Are any updates planned?
-A: No.
+A: Yes.

 Q: I installed/updated something through Sileo but it won't launch.
 How can I fix that?
 A: Fugu15 uses TrustCache injection to bypass code signing.
 Therefore, if you install or update something, it's code signature must be in a TrustCache.
 You can load additional TrustCaches from the iDownload shell via the `tcload` command.